-Roles include: Ah-Counter, Evaluator, General Evaluator, Speaker, Table Topics Master, Timer, Toastmaster of the Day, Vote Counter, and Word of the Day/Grammarian.
-These descriptions are customized reflect the unique culture of the Park City Toastmasters club and may differ from roles used in other clubs.
+Please note: These role descriptions are customized to reflect the unique culture of the Park City Toastmasters club and may differ from roles used in other clubs.
+For a comprehensive read on meeting roles, please refer to Toastmasters International’s descriptions.

-Purpose: To note words (and, but, so, you know, like, etc) and sounds (ah, um, er) used as a “crutch” or “pause-fillers” by anyone who speaks during the meeting.
-Our goal as a Toastmaster is to avoid use of these filler words.
+Purpose: To note words (and, but, so, you know, like, etc.) and sounds (ah, um, er) used as a “crutch” or “pause-fillers” by anyone who speaks during the meeting.
+Our goal as a Toastmaster is to avoid the use of these filler words.

-- When guests are present, give a brief explanation of the duties of the Ah-Counter when called upon by the Toastmaster.
+- When guests are present, give a brief explanation of the duties of the Ah-Master when called upon by the Toastmaster.

 - Make note of the number of inappropriate pauses or filler words for each attendee, including guests.

 - Near the end of the meeting, the Toastmaster will ask you to provide a report on all speakers and the number of “infractions” committed.

 - Provide a count of the exact number of “crutch” or “pause-fillers” used by anyone who speaks during the meeting.

 - If there is a specific word used by any one member, note these tendencies for the benefit of the speaker.
 For instance, if a member uses the filler word “ah” much more frequently than other words, make sure the speaker is aware of this habit so it can be corrected.

 - If a member spoke during the meeting without using a pause-filler, make sure to note his/her achievement in your summation.

 - Your report should be 1-2min in length; brevity is vital to well-run meetings.